kelly-macdonald/pressure-pad-logger/README.md

 Describe your project

-## Step 1: Installation
+## Step 1: Create Arduino IoT Cloud Account
-Please describe the steps to install this project.

-For example:

-1. Open this file
-2. Edit as you like
-3. Release to the World!

-## Step 2: Assemble the circuit
+## Step 2: Assemble circuit and mat

-Assemble the circuit following the diagram layout.png attached to the sketch
+Assemble the circuit following the diagram pressure_mat_circuit.png found in this repository.
+Note that WiFi capability will be possible with an Arduino MKR WiFi 1010, although an Arduino UNO is depicted in the diagram.

-## Step 3: Load the code
+## Step 3: Upload code

-Upload the code contained in this sketch on to your board
+## Step 4: Set up WebHook Applet via IFTTT

+## Step 5: Process data in Google Sheets

 ### Folder structure